hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 ## **Presentation and Publication**

-All accepted technical papers will be presented orally in a podium presentation, either in a dual-track regular session or in a single-track featured session.
+All accepted technical papers will be presented in-person orally in a podium presentation, either in a dual-track regular session or in a single-track featured session.
+At least one author must register for the conference by the Early Bird registration deadline (February 23, 2024) and make plans to attend the conference.
+Papers will not be allowed to be presented virtually.

 All accepted papers will be included in the electronically distributed conference proceedings and also published in IEEE Xplore.